jacobtminson/CSE-6242-Group-Project/team003final copy/README.txt

         \_ college_audit_ui.py - main code file to run UI (run this file after executing data_ranked_list.py)
         \_ dtype.txt - a text file used in the data cleaning script to set the datatypes of the columns
         \_ location_info.csv - location data of all schools for UI
+        \_ image - a folder with output image file of our model's performance (scatterplot.png)
     \_ data - a folder with raw data files (457.4 MB) which are extracted from the 'All Data Files' zip file downloaded from College Scorecard (https://collegescorecard.ed.gov/data/)
-    \_ image - a folder with output image files of our model's performance (scatterplot.png)

 ------------------------------------------------------------------------------------------